Samplasion/minimal-mistakes/_projects/around-the-world-in-80-days-italian.md

   - image_path: /assets/images/around-4.png
   - image_path: /assets/images/around-5.png
   - image_path: /assets/images/around-6.png
-excerpt: "I've made an Italian version of the game *Around the World in 80 Days*.
+excerpt: "I've made an Italian version of the game Around the World in 80 Days.
 It contains the original files from the Italian Big Fish demo."
 ---

 ## Screenshots